Shawn Wright, Board Chair

 Beverly Allen, Esq.

-Chief Integrity Officer, MedStar Washington Hospital Center Elected: Spring 2013 Beverly R. Allen is an attorney with more than 20 years of legal, business and consulting experience across multiple industries.
-Beverly joined the My Sister’s Place Board of Directors in 2013, and was initially drawn by the core mission of the organization as well as the opportunity to support and make a difference in the local community.
-“I believe that being a part of this Board enables me to give of myself in a meaningful way while working toward the shared goal of breaking the cycle of domestic violence.”
-Currently, Beverly is the Associate General Counsel and Chief Privacy Officer at Inovalon, a leading healthcare technology company.
-Beverly has also worked with corporate, government and not-for-profit entities on a variety of strategic, operational and transformative initiatives across multiple sectors, including health care, academia and financial services.
+Elected: Spring 2013 General Counsel, Inovalon Inc. Beverly R. Allen is an attorney with more than 20 years of legal, business and consulting experience across multiple industries.
+Beverly joined the My Sister’s Place Board of Directors in 2013 and was initially drawn by the core mission of the organization as well as the opportunity to support and make a difference in the community.
+“I believe that being a part of this board enables me to give of myself in a meaningful way while working toward the shared goal of breaking the cycle of domestic violence.”
+Currently, Beverly is the General Counsel and Chief Compliance and Privacy Officer at Inovalon, a leading data analytics and healthcare technology company.
+In this role, Ms. Allen is responsible for the planning, management, execution and oversight of all legal, compliance, risk management and privacy functions.
+Beverly has also worked with corporate, government and not-for-profit entities on various strategic, operational and transformative initiatives across multiple sectors.

 Michelle A. Kisloff, Esq.

-Partner, Hogan Lovells Elected: Fall 2007 Michelle has served on our Board for nearly a decade, and has been working on domestic violence issues and advocacy for more than 20 years.
+Elected: Fall 2007 General Counsel, Optum Health Michelle has served on our Board for nearly a decade and has been working on domestic violence issues and advocacy for more than 20 years.
 “In law school, I helped women go to court to obtain Civil Protective Orders in court.
 I quickly saw that the court orders are an important step, but women need more than legal help alone to get on their feet and away from their batterers.
 I was thrilled to connect with My Sister’s Place, which provides DV survivors and their children with a safe place to live and connects them with the counseling and social services they need.
 MSP makes a big impact on our community, and I am proud to be a part of it.”
-In her day job, Michelle is a partner with the Hogan Lovells law firm, as a member of the Litigation and the Privacy & Cybersecurity practices.

 Lisa E. Rosenthal

-Associate Director, Savills Studley Elected July 2018 Bailey Williams joined the Board in 2018 to help create and support safe environments for women who are seeking an escape from dangerous situations.
+Elected: Summer 2018 Associate Director, Savills Studley Bailey Williams joined the Board in 2018 to help create and support safe environments for women who are seeking an escape from dangerous situations.
 “As the father of two girls, I want to be an example for them, and support healthy homes and relationships that are free of violence.”
 Bailey is a native Washingtonian, and an Associate Director at Savills Studley, a commercial real estate advisory firm that exclusively represents tenants.
 He serves the real estate needs of law firms, non-profits, associations and technology companies nationwide.
-Bailey received his Bachelor of Arts in History from Amherst College, and holds a Master of Business Administration from the University of Southern California’s Marshall School of Business.
+Bailey received his Bachelor of Arts in History from Amherst College and holds a Master of Business Administration from the University of Southern California’s Marshall School of Business.